-From about 20 Euros you can get the adult ticket on the Statue Cruises website.
-You will need to select the Crown Reserve option, which includes access to the Crown and Pedestal, the Statue of Liberty Museum and Precinct, the Ellis Island Immigration Museum and the ferry to Liberty Island.
+From around 20 Euros you can get the adult ticket on the Statue Cruises website.
+You will need to select the Crown Reserve option, which includes access to the Crown and Pedestal, the Statue of Liberty Museum and Enclosure, the Ellis Island Immigration Museum and the ferry to Liberty Island.

-If you have the opportunity, I encourage you to try to get the "Crown Reserve" option because paying only a little more than the "Pedestal Reserve" or "General Admission" options, you will be able to know inside and completely the iconic Statue of Liberty, from its base to its crown.
+If you have the opportunity, I encourage you to try to get the "Crown Reserve" option because paying only a little more than the "Pedestal Reserve" or "General Admission" options, you will be able to see the iconic Statue of Liberty from its base to its crown.

-An experience that very few have the opportunity to live in New York and is well worth it!
+An experience that very few have the opportunity to live in New York and that is worth it!

 - Adult: from $24

-With a New York City Tourist Card, can I enter the Statue of Liberty Crown?
+With a New York City Tour Card, can I enter the Statue of Liberty Crown?

-That would be a great thing to do but it' s not possible, unfortunately.
-For now, the only way to get tickets that give you access to the Statue of Liberty Crown is to buy them online at the Statue Cruises website.
+It would be a great thing to do but it' s not possible, unfortunately.
+For now, the only way to get the tickets that give you access to the Statue of Liberty Crown is to buy them online at the Statue Cruises website.

-Most New York tourist cards only include the basic Statue of Liberty entrance, which means that the tourist pass only gives you access to the Statue of Liberty ferry, the islands and the museums there but not to the Statue of Liberty Pedestal or the Statue of Liberty Crown.
+Most New York tourist cards only include basic admission to the Statue of Liberty, which means that the tourist pass only gives you access to the Statue of Liberty ferry, the islands and the museums there but not to the Statue of Liberty Pedestal or the Statue of Liberty Crown.

-How to get to the Crown: the security checkpoint
+How is the access to the Crown: the security checkpoint?

 The entrance to the Crown gives access to a small observation deck at the head of the statue from which there are unusual views of New York and the monument itself at 93 meters high.